lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 ## Components Definition

-In order to maintain the uniformity of writing and functioning of components in HTML-like syntax, it is necessary to accept the following rules in the implementation.
+To maintain the uniformity of writing and functioning of components in HTML-like syntax, it is necessary to accept the following rules in the implementation.

 ## File Structure